negregg/seng560calcuator/README.md

 ## Experience with Utilizing https://github.com/jdc0051/seng560Calc Library

-My experience Utilizing the third-party seng560Calc library was very good.
+My experience utilizing the third-party seng560Calc library was very good.
 The library was very easy to incorporate into the Simple Text Calculator.
 Reusing the library was done in a "black-box" fashion.
 In other words, the seng560Calc library require no modifications to be utilized in the Simple Math Calculator.